mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 - then the user accounts model has to be changed to model the relation to the external authentication provider
 - …and existing user data has to be migrated
-- finally, the UI needs to be build
+- finally, the UI needs to be built
 - …and translated

 Instead of doing all this in one long-lived branch that is only merged back when